Quantum Key Distribution via Charge Teleportation: Extended Results: Noise and Errors

 Figure \ref{fig:energy_vs_classical_err_for_n} shows the teleported energy as a function of the error probability $p$ for various system sizes $N$.
 For all Hamiltonians, the expected linear decay is observed.
 A critical failure threshold, where the sign of the teleported energy flips, consistently appears around $p \approx 0.25$, corroborating the analysis in \cite{QKDbyQET}.
 Notably, for the nearest-neighbor model ($H^{(2)}$), the magnitude of the teleported energy signal weakens significantly as the system size $N$ increases, which makes resolving the signal from noise more challenging in larger systems.

-Figures \ref{fig:classical_err_alice_ham}, \ref{fig:classical_err_nn_ham_x}, and \ref{fig:classical_err_nn_ham_y} provide a more detailed view, showing the behavior for different coupling strengths $J$. \begin{itemize} \item \textbf{Star-Interaction Model ($H^{(1)}$):} As shown in Figure \ref{fig:classical_err_alice_ham}, both energy and charge signals exhibit a clear linear decay.
-The slope of this decay is dependent on the coupling strength $J$, with stronger couplings (which produce a larger initial signal magnitude at $p=0$) leading to a steeper decline.
-Despite this, the sign-flip threshold is remarkably stable across different couplings and system sizes, occurring around $p \approx 0.28$ for charge and $p \approx 0.25$ for energy.
-This is consistent with the findings in \cite{QKDbyQET}.

-\item \textbf{Nearest-Neighbor Model ($H^{(2)}$):} The results for this model, depicted in Figures \ref{fig:classical_err_nn_ham_x} ($\sigma_A = X_0$) and \ref{fig:classical_err_nn_ham_y} ($\sigma_A = Y_0$), confirm a similar linear degradation.
+Figures \ref{fig:classical_err_nn_ham_x} and \ref{fig:classical_err_nn_ham_y} provide a more detailed view, showing the behavior for different coupling strengths $J$. \textbf{Nearest-Neighbor Model ($H^{(2)}$):} The results for this model, depicted in Figures \ref{fig:classical_err_nn_ham_x} ($\sigma_A = X_0$) and \ref{fig:classical_err_nn_ham_y} ($\sigma_A = Y_0$), confirm a similar linear degradation.
 However, a key distinction emerges: the charge signal's magnitude remains more robust against increases in system size $N$ compared to the energy signal.
 While the fundamental error threshold remains in the same $p \approx 0.25-0.32$ range, the rapid decay of the energy signal's absolute value means that for larger distances between Alice and Bob, the charge-based protocol provides a more resilient and discernible signal.
-This highlights a significant practical advantage of charge teleportation for implementing QKD in larger, more realistic quantum systems. \end{itemize}
+This highlights a significant practical advantage of charge teleportation for implementing QKD in larger, more realistic quantum systems.

 In summary, while the protocol is fundamentally vulnerable to classical communication errors with a consistent failure threshold, the charge teleportation protocol demonstrates superior stability and resilience, especially in the nearest-neighbor model, where its signal magnitude degrades less rapidly with system size compared to energy teleportation.
 This makes it a more robust choice for practical implementations.